Places to Visit in Paris

 We thought about climbing the tower to the second floor, but you can’t catch an elevator from the second floor to the top and it’s a long way to the top.
 How tall is the Eiffel Tower?
 It is 324 meters (1,062 feet) to the top and 276 meters (905 feet) to the 3rd floor (the highest spot you get to go).

 How do you get to the Eiffel Tower?
 We took the Metro, but you can take a bus, a boat, a bike, a taxi, or walk.
+The Eiffel Tower is one of Europe’s most important monuments, so make sure you see it!

 Tip: Download the Eiffel Tower app on your phone and take a self-guided tour.